Sip some of Australia's best wine, marvel at bush-edged beaches and watch whales in Western Australia's picture-perfect playground, Margaret River.

 Day 3: Farmers markets and surf breaks

 If it's a Saturday, there's only one place to be: exploring the produce stalls at Margaret River township's farmers markets.
 Arrive early (locals get there before 10am) to buy sweet, juicy apples, snap-fresh watercress, earthy garlic and organic potatoes all pulled from the dirt or plucked from the tree that morning.
 Once your calico bags are full – or if it's any other day – spend an hour or two wandering down the main street, stopping in at providores, boutiques and cafés and consider treating yourself at Millers Ice Cream shop, which uses milk produced on a nearby farm.
-At the far northern end of the shopping strip, stop for a lazy lunch in the sunshine at the new, forest-edged Brewhouse Margaret River.
+At the far northern end of the shopping strip, stop for a lazy lunch in the sunshine at the forest-edged Brewhouse Margaret River.

-After a 10 minute drive west from Margaret River township you'll arrive at the rugged coast.
+After a 10-minute drive west from Margaret River township you'll arrive at Western Australia's rugged south coast.
 Follow the bitumen to the mouth of the river where you'll see cars piled high with surfboards.
 Surfers Point is where the world's professional surfers come for giant swell.
 If you don't have a board (or the courage), relocate four kilometres (2.5 miles) south to White Elephant Café, which sits above a cove protecting Gnarabup Beach.
 Grab a coffee and jump in for a swim or rent a stand-up paddle board from Stand Up Surfing.
 If you're enjoying the scenery, join the coastal walking trail and stroll above the sand.
 End your day with a hearty, polished pub meal at the best-value restaurant in town, Settlers Tavern.

 Make your trip happen